How does Postalytics pricing work?

 I want to do most of my creative offline.
 Can I still use Postalytics?

 Of course!
 Many designers are comfortable in offline design tools, we make it easy to continue to use them.
 Just choose “Build Offline” when you create a template, upload your creative and go.
 You can still overlay Postalytics personalization and tracking variables on the creative before your proof is submitted.
 Be sure to use the Postalytics Style Guide to ensure your work fits the Direct Mail Editor specs.
+All the images you upload are stored in the Asset Manager for re-use.

 Can I cancel a mailing after it’s been sent?